rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

   in the time of Long Covid.
 Breaks should occur every hour.

-- Providing accessibility standards for presenters, listing expected accessibility practices for their talks and providing references about how to implement them (see Section 3).
+- Providing accessibility standards for presenters, listing expected accessibility practices for their talks and providing references about how to implement them (see Section 3). f

 - The language used to talk about any group of people is important.